Lindsay Weaver, MD, FACEP

 State Health Commissioner

-Dr. Weaver was named Indiana State Health Commissioner by Governor Eric J. Holcomb on June 1, 2023.
+Dr. Weaver was reappointed Indiana State Health Commissioner by Governor Mike Braun on Jan.
+13, 2025, having been named to the position by Governor Eric J. Holcomb in June 2023.
 She brings to the role a passion for improving the health of Hoosiers through a focus on prevention, data-informed programming, and access to care in all corners of the state.

 Dr. Weaver is also an assistant professor of clinical emergency medicine at the Indiana University School of Medicine and continues to practice emergency medicine at Methodist Hospital in Indianapolis.